gaia-taipei/tw-firefox-weekly/dwi2.md

-6/1-6/5
+6/8-6/12

 **[Last week]**
 * [Card UI]
-  * [DONE] Bug 1170083 - [Stingray] name of pinned app is not consistent in Home app and in App-deck
-    - landed in master
   * [WIP] Bug 1169535 - [Stingray][Home] A folder is not collapsed when focus is moved to filter
+    - under r?
-  * [QUEUED] Bug 1169538 - [Stingray][Home] After a new folder is inserted, the filter animation sequence is incorrect
+  * [WIP] Bug 1169538 - [Stingray][Home] After a new folder is inserted, the filter animation sequence is incorrect
   * [QUEUED] Bug 1127217 - [Stingray] Add tests for fling-player
   * [QUEUED] Bug 1141425 - [Stingray][Component] Move smart-icons to gaia-components repository
     - Not a blocker.
 This need UX to refine and resize icon image files first, but they don't have resource for it yet.